lix2ng/c3bt/README.md

     real key to make them unique.

 Essentially, bitops fully decides what the key is; it must be constistent to produce meaningful results.
-Bitops is called frequently, especially the `get_bit` query.
+Bitops is also called frequently, especially the `get_bit` query.
 You should make it as short and quick as possible.
 If you use only one key type, you may consider inlining it to eliminate the function call overhead.

-Although bitops is a busy function, most of the time it's used on the same input key; there is no need to access other uobjs along a search path (`cbit` is all we need).
+Although bitops is a busy function, most of the time it's used on the same input key/uobj (query only needs `cbit`, not other uobjs).
 Impacts on data cache thus are at minimum.

 ##Algorithm